 - Get plenty of probiotic foods, such as fermented raw kraut and coconut water kefir, to boost the good bacteria in your gut so that you’ll digest better and absorb all the nutrients from your food.
 You can try a probiotic supplement, too.

 - I also recommend taking essential fatty acids.
 You can get them from krill or fish oil.
-Adding a biotin supplement can help, too.
-Other important nutrients are calcium, magnesium, copper and zinc.
+Important nutrients for hair growth are calcium, magnesium, copper and zinc.
+Biotin and silica work wonders.
+(See my recs in supplement list below).

 - Get zinc.
 It restores growth.
 Best sources are oysters, grass fed beef, and grass fed lamb.